CrazyStarFish/hello-world/README.md

 # hello-world
 A Place for my Stuff
 I've been working with databases and data for over 20 yrs.
 My skills include shell scripting (sed, awk, perl, vbscript, posix, regex), database development (SQL Server, Oracle), data migration, java, and python.
+No "changes" yet, just getting back to this!